Junikab/llm-job-finder/PLAN.md

 - Acceptance
   - When enabled, JSON files are emitted under raw/ and scored/; API returns aggregated jobs with latest modelScore/userScore; UI feedback updates the same scored file and persists to disk.

+### M9 — Edit & Rescore (Done)
+- Tasks
+  - Add `POST /api/jobs/rescore` endpoint that accepts `{ analysis: CVAnalysis, jobs: JobItem[] }` and returns rescored results.
+  - Expose an editable `AnalysisHeader` in the web UI (summary, titles, topSkills, locationHints) and a `Rescore` action that calls the endpoint.
+  - Include structured profile hints (titles/topSkills/locationHints) in the LLM prompt builder so edits influence scores.
+  - Introduce `packages/shared-types` consumed by server and web for a single source of truth for API types.
+- Acceptance
+  - User can edit the analysis and click Rescore to refresh scores for the same scraped jobs.
+  - Server returns updated scores; web list updates accordingly.

 ## 2. Work Breakdown (Checklist)

 - [x] API: ensure req.file() + fields from data.fields fallback